portalsoup/portalsaas/README.md

 * A droplet running the app
 * A Postgresql cluster

-The app is loaded into a systemd using an init script which handles auto-running and restarts
+The app is loaded using systemd with an init script which handles auto-running and restarts on the server.